hammerheim-game/hammerheim-rules/8-scenarios.md

 Set up a narrow street (approx 5" wide is best) with buildings on either side.
 In games with more than two players you will need to set up a junction in the middle of the board, allowing routes for each warband - a Middle Bridge with four players would therefore need to be a crossroad.
 As best you can, try to set this junction up in such a way that each warband will have about the same distance to travel if they intend on reaching the opposite board edge.

-Any area that is not part of any of the buildings and is not in the street is considered water features due to the flooding.
-It will be important to establish with the other players what is or isn't these watery areas before rolling for deployment.
+Any area that is not part of any of the buildings and is not in the street is considered to consist of water features due to the flooding.
+It will be important to establish with the other players what is or isn't in these watery areas before rolling for deployment.

 ##### Set-up